Hannah has been recognized and awarded on two occasions for her acting. She received:

 Hannah got her first experience in theater by assisting in high school production design and stage managing and later performing in various community theater roles, such as flighty "Cecily Pigeon" in Neil Simon's comedy The Odd Couple and the charismatically manipulative art student "Evelyn Ann Thompson" in Neil LaBute's drama The Shape of Things.

-Although acting is her first passion, Hannah is ambitious about producing content for film, television and theatre, having contributed to creative brainstorming sessions for (1) developing screenplays and (2) a book of collected short stories.
+Although her primary experience has been with acting, Hannah is equambitious about producing content for film, television and theatre, having contributed to creative brainstorming sessions for (1) developing screenplays and (2) a book of collected short stories.
 She is a writer as well.
 She penned:

 *Multiple A-grade analytical and research pieces, blogs, short stories, and